 OMG Observational Marketing Greats by Geoff Ramm

-Instead of the OMG standing for Oh My God, for this book, it stands for Observational Marketing Greats.
+But in this book, OMG stands for Observational Marketing Greats.

-It’s one of my favorite books and I go back to it time and time again.
+This is one of my favorite books, and I return to it again and again!

-OMG is full of interesting marketing examples that will make your potential customer stop and react.
+OMG is packed with interesting marketing examples that will make your potential customer stop and react.